 “The results of this study are supportive for a role of the microbiota in the development of AD (Atopic dermatitis).
 Moreover, the beneficial influence of older siblings on the microbiota composition suggests that this microbiota may be one of the biological mechanisms underlying the sibling effect.”

-For more reading on this fascinating subject, look at these other related pages on our website:
+For more reading on this fascinating subject, healthcare practitioners might be interested in these other related articles: